- Version: 1.0.0-beta.0

 Credits

-NativeScript is proudly supported by Valor Software as official partners.
+NativeScript is proudly supported by Valor Software as an official partner.
 We are proud to offer guidance, consulting, and development assistance in all things NativeScript.

 License